qteatime/kate/docs/source/dev/manual/packing/configuration.rst

 release *(optional)*
   | ``{year: integer, month: integer, day: integer}``
   | The date in which the cartridge was released.
 Defaults to the current
     date.
-This helps players sort store entries and their library by recency, or look for releases in a particular time-frame.
+This helps players sort catalog entries and their library by recency, or look for releases in a particular time-frame.

   E.g.: ``{year: 2023, month: 6, day: 10}``